-Involvement in the Step Out program.
-Students enrolling in this course have opportunities to engage in workshops with professional artists and performers.
+Students enrolling in this course have opportunities to perform in the Arts Showcase and engage in workshops with professional artists and performers.
 It is expected that students will participate in excursions to view and review live theatre.

 \$20 may apply to cover non-compulsory theatre ticket costs.
 Students must expect to perform to audiences outside the drama class.